TykTechnologies/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/self-managed/source-bundles.md

 tags: ["tyk plugins", "API Gateway middleware", "Custom middleware", "Custom API request"]
 ---

-This section explains how to manage to configure Plugin bundles for an API using Tyk Dashboard.
+This section explains how to configure Plugin bundles for an API using Tyk Dashboard.

 ---